awsdocs/aws-greengrass-developer-guide/doc_source/config-lambda.md

 ![\[Screenshot of the configuration page with 25 (seconds) and the Make this function long-lived and keep it running indefinitely radio button selected.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-035.png)
 **Note**
-A *long\-lived* Lambda function starts automatically after AWS IoT Greengrass starts and keeps running in its own container \(or sandbox\)\.
+<a name="long-lived-lambda"></a>A *long\-lived* \(or *pinned*\) Lambda function starts automatically after AWS IoT Greengrass starts and keeps running in its own container\.
 This is in contrast to an *on\-demand* Lambda function, which starts when invoked and stops when there are no tasks left to execute\.
 For more information, see [Lifecycle Configuration for Greengrass Lambda Functions](lambda-functions.md#lambda-lifecycle)\.

 1. Keep the default values for all other fields, such as **Run as**, **Containerization**, and **Input payload data type**, and choose **Update** to save your changes\.
 For information about Lambda function properties, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.